About Me

 Aug 20-25, 2023 I attended the 10th International Congress on Industrial and Applied Mathematics (ICIAM23) in Tokyo, Japan, where I presented in the “Space Weather: Modeling, Surrogates and Uncertainty Quantification” mini-symposium on parameter estimation and global sensitivity analysis of ambient solar wind models.

 June 5-July 28, 2023 It was great to attend the Los Alamos National Laboratory Space Weather Summer School, which offered a variety of lectures in space weather (mainly focusing on magnetospheric physics).
-During the summer school, I got to work with Gian Luca Delzanno (LANL), Oleksandr Koshkarov (LANL), and Federico Halpern (General Atomics) on the anti-symmetric formulation of spectral methods for Vlasov- Poisson system.
-I learned a lot about spectral methods, the Hamiltonian structure of the Vlasov-Poisson system, stability properties, and classic electrostatic instabilities.
+During the summer school, I got to work with Gian Luca Delzanno (LANL), Oleksandr Koshkarov (LANL), and Federico Halpern (General Atomics) on the anti-symmetric formulation of spectral methods for electrostatic plasma equations.
+I learned a lot about spectral methods, the Hamiltonian structure of the Vlasov-Poisson system, and classic electrostatic instabilities.

 June 11-16, 2023 I presented about my latest work in parameter estimation and global sensitivity analysis of ambient solar wind models at Geospace Environment Modeling (GEM).